rorydbain/rorydbain.github.io/_posts/2018-03-07-the-best-camera.markdown

 ![Castle]({{ "/assets/castle.jpg" | absolute_url }}){: .center-image }

 #### 6. Charging over USB
 * The X-T20 can be charged with any micro-USB cable.
-This is great for travelling as you don't need to pack a camera specific and can even charge your camera using a battery pack.
-I regularly would forgot the proprietary Canon charger and never wanted to fork out the cash for a spare one, so USB charging is a welcome change.
+This is great for travelling as you don't need to pack a camera specific charger and can even charge your camera using a battery pack.
+I regularly would forget the proprietary Canon charger and never wanted to fork out the cash for a spare one, so USB charging is a welcome change.

 [1]: https://www.amazon.co.uk/Canon-8035B026-EOS-6D/dp/B00AAULJLE/ref=sr_1_2?ie=UTF8&qid=1520455065&sr=8-2&keywords=canon+6d